barahona-research-group/PyGenStability/README.md

 ## Installation

-Install the package using [pypi](https://pypi.org/project/PyGenStability/):
+You can install the package using [pypi](https://pypi.org/project/PyGenStability/):

 ```
 pip install pygenstability